ldusoswa/subscriber-list/README.md

 The script will:
 1. **Automatically fetch** Twitch subscribers via API (no manual download needed!)
+2. **Automatically fetch** Patreon members via API (no manual download needed!)
-2. Load YouTube and Patreon data from most recent CSV files
+3. Load YouTube data from most recent CSV file
-3. Generate reports and `levels.csv` for Photoshop import
+4. Generate reports and `levels.csv` for Photoshop import

 ## Fallback Mode

-If Twitch API credentials are not configured, the script automatically falls back to loading from CSV files (old behavior)
+If API credentials are not configured, the script automatically falls back to loading from CSV files (old behavior) for each platform